WolframResearch/LibraryLinkUtilities/README.rst

 ------------------------------

 :term:`LibraryLink` is a great tool for connecting Wolfram Language to external C/C++ libraries and is already widely used by Wolfram Research and
-Wolfram Language developers for developing paclets.
+Wolfram Language developers for developing :term:`paclet`\ s.
 :term:`LibraryLink Utilities` makes it even easier to use LibraryLink by providing the following features:

 * automatic resource management